jeffreysilver/slowcovid-lambdas/docs/drill-progress.md

 * To remind users to finish drills that are in progress.
 * To initiate new drills daily for users who have remaining drills.

-Data is stored in a relational database to make it easy to write queries against all of these use cases.
+The Drill Progress Context stores data in a relational database (Amazon Aurora) to make it easy to write queries against all of these use cases.

 ## Initiation and reminders